michael-milette/moodle-filter_filtercodes/README.md

 * {courseimage} : Display's the course image.
 * {courseparticipantcount} : Displays the number of students enrolled in the current course.
 * {coursecount students} : Displays the number of students enrolled in a course.
 (Requires Moodle 3.2 or later)
-* {courseid} or %7Bcourseid%7D : Display a course's ID.
+* {courseid} or %7Bcourseid%7D : Display a course's ID within a course and on the course enrolment page.
+Set to site ID (1) if outside a course.
 * {coursecontextid} or %7Bcoursecontextid%7D : Display a course's context ID.
 * {coursemoduleid} or %7Bcoursemoduleid%7D : Display a course's activity module ID (activity id) - for use in URLs.
 Only for use in course activity modules.
 * {courseidnumber} : Display a course's ID number.